Autoenroll Users for Self-Password Reset

 Remove-AdmPasswordSelfServiceEnrollment JohnSmith -AdaxesService localhost

-To auto-enroll users for Password Self-Service using a PowerShell script, the script must be executed under an account with the permissions necessary to read data from the data source (CSV file, HR database, etc.) and to enroll users for Password Self-Service in Adaxes.
+To enroll users for Password Self-Service using a PowerShell script, the script must be executed under an account that has the permissions necessary to read data from the data source (CSV file, HR database, etc.) and enroll users for Password Self-Service in Adaxes.

-You can configure Adaxes to automatically enroll new users, and keep Q&A profiles of existing users updated if the information used for user enrollment changes.
-For this purpose you can use the built-in Scheduled Task called Self-Password Reset Enroller.
-This task automatically runs a PowerShell script for user enrollment on a predefined schedule.
+You can configure Adaxes to automatically enroll new users and update Q&A profiles of existing ones if the information used for their enrollment changes.
+For this purpose, you can use the built-in Scheduled Task called Self-Password Reset Enroller.
+The task automatically runs a PowerShell script for user enrollment on a predefined schedule.

 By default, the task is disabled.
-To activate it, you need to modify the PowerShell script executed by this task to work with your data source, and then enable the task.
+Before enabling it, you need to modify the PowerShell script it executes to get enrollment data from your data source.

 To activate the Self-Password Reset Enroller task: